spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ---
-title: ES7 asyc functions - a step in the wrong direction?
+title: ES7 async functions - a step in the wrong direction?
+description: >
+  ES7 will include async/await, a new feature that builds on top of ES6 promises.
+Are they the right solution to the async problem?
+Or is their lack of generality a step in the wrong direction?
 date: 2015-08-23
 layout: post
 hidden: false